tank-bohr/blog.bohr.su/_posts/2020-09-13-Kotlin-getting-started.md

 distributionUrl=https\://services.gradle.org/distributions/gradle-6.6.1-bin.zip
 ```

 Thus we change gradle version from v6.1.1 to v6.6.1.
-After it, IDEA will to the rest for you.
+After it, IDEA will do the rest for you.

 ## Hello world